alelievr/Modern-Rendering-Introduction/ComputeShaders.md

 ## Syntax

-The HLSL syntax is very similar to C with the the twist that there are no pointers, you can overload function parameters as well as a few other extra functionality that makes common operations easier an GPU specific.
+The HLSL syntax is very similar to C with the the twist that there are no pointers, you can overload function parameters as well as a few other extra functionality that makes common operations easier on GPU.

-This simple example describes a function that clears an 4 channel image to 0.
+This simple example describes a function that clears a 4 channel image to 0.
 The entry point of the compute shader (main in this case) is called a [kernel](https://en.wikipedia.org/wiki/Compute_kernel).

 ```c
 RWTexture2D<float4> _Output;